cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 4. Click **OK** to create the group.
    (*create more groups for each department*)

-> 📌 *Why?* Security groups are used to assign permissions and apply Group Policies to sets of users.

 <br>

 ### Step 3️⃣: Add Members to the Groups

+> 📌 *Why?* Group membership allows users to inherit permissions and settings from the group policies.

 1. Double-click the newly created group (e.g., **IT-Admins**) → Go to the **Members** tab.
 2. Click **Add**, type the usernames of users to include, then click **Check Names** and **OK**.

-> 📌 *Why?* Group membership allows users to inherit permissions and settings from the group policies.

 <br>